Siddique (actor): Career

-His talent lies in how an actor should keep reinventing to be in Malayalam movie biz - learning from his experience and mistakes.
-His career curve shows a good inclination towards adapting to a variety roles - comedy, villain, character roles and so on.
-He is one among the artists who rose from junior artist level to a major actor with his talent and hard work.

-1990s

-The mid-1990s did not go well for Siddik as a number of personal problems affected his career.
+The mid-1990s did not go well for Siddique as a number of personal problems affected his career.
 He made a comeback in the late 1990s with supporting roles in Asuravamsam with Manoj K. Jayan, and in Lelam and Crime File (both with Suresh Gopi).
 These films ensured his return to the mainstream.
 In Sathyameva Jayathe, he played a cold-blooded villain with Suresh Gopi.
 Following the success of this film, Siddique was offered a number of opportunities to play villains.

 During this period, he also acted in television serials.
 His role in Sthree with Vinaya Prasad was a huge hit among Malayalam television audiences.
 He also anchored a musical programme called Sallapam on Doordarshan.
 Siddique has also anchored other musical programmes including Sangeetha Samagamam in Amrita TV and Symphony in Kairali TV, in the 2000s.

-2000s

 In 2002, he produced Nandanam, directed by Ranjith.
 The movie featured young actors Prithviraj Sukumaran and Navya Nair.
 Siddique appeared in a small but completely different role in the film.
 This was a box-office hit despite the absence of major stars.

 Siddique started appearing in a number of different looks in his later films.
 This can be seen in films such as Chota Mumbai, Hallo, Nadiya Kollappetta Rathri, Udayon, Vellinakshatram, The Tiger, and Alibhai.

 He encouraged director Lal to create the sequel to In Harihar Nagar.
 The movie 2 Harihar Nagar was released in 2009 with the middle-aged actors Jagadeesh, Mukesh, and Asokan coming together.
 Again in 2010, he appeared in the series' third installment, In Ghost House Inn.

 In April 2011, Siddique launched Kerala's first family magazine Family Facebook.

-Siddique is the editor of the monthly magazine that is rich with stories of the players in the Malayalam film industry – actors, directors, playback singers and others.
+Controversy

+The sexual assault charges stem from a complaint filed by an actress who alleged that Siddique raped her at a hotel in Thiruvananthapuram in 2016. the incident but came forward after the explosive Hema Committee report was released.
+The Kerala Police issued a lookout notice for Malayalam actor Siddique, suspecting he may have fled the state.
+This comes after his pre-arrest bail plea in a rape case was rejected by Kerala High Court.
+A Special Investigation Team (SIT) was formed to investigate the case.
+During interrogations, Siddique claimed ignorance about the whereabouts of his phone, which was allegedly with him on the night of the incident.
+The SIT expressed dissatisfaction with his lack of cooperation and indicated their intention to seek custody.